quenkono11/MythOS/README.md

 # MythOS | A GodotOS Fork

 Welcome to **MythOS**, a customizable operating system interface built entirely in Godot!
 MythOS is a fork of [GodotOS](https://github.com/popcar2/GodotOS), adapted and maintained by me, quenkono11.
 This project provides a minimalist, distraction-free, and aesthetically pleasing desktop-like experience for my own game I'm currently working on.
+It also is supposed to be as portable as possible so you can use it in your own games/apps/projects.
+Just note that you have to release your whole project under the AGPLv3 license.

 MythOS pushes the limits of UI design in Godot, providing a flexible foundation for creative projects.
 Unlike the original GodotOS, MythOS does not include the bundled games, focusing instead on providing a clean and customizable OS-like interface for my use case.
 If you are familiar with Linux distributions, you could say that MythOS is a derivative "distro" of GodotOS—but it's important to note that neither MythOS nor GodotOS are real operating systems.
 Both are applications with interfaces that resemble an OS, created entirely in Godot, and are intended as creative projects or "toys" rather than functional system software.